Family sitting in camp chairs and at a covered picnic area in front of their tent in the woods.

 A violation may result in the visitor being required to purchase an additional campsite (if available), or the reservation may be terminated and the appropriate fees refunded.

-Guests are allowed during the day, but only a maximum number of six people are allowed at night/overnight.
+Guests are allowed during the day, but a maximum number of six people are allowed at night/overnight.
 All guests must pay the entrance fee for their vehicles.

 State park regulations allow for one vehicle in addition to camping equipment at each site.
 Many parks will allow a second vehicle if space allows.
 If there is no room on the site, or the park stipulates it, extra vehicles may be parked in designated parking areas.